topitbopit/Redline/README.md

 	- Lets you add custom commands, modules, and more

 ## Changelog
-Current version: 0.6.3
+Current version: 0.6.4
 Dates will follow MM/DD/YYYY

+Version 0.6.4 (7/26/2022)
+ !
+Sorry about the lack of updates
+ - Added Antiplayer mod
+ - Changed a few tooltips
+ - Changed the name and description of the respawn mod
+ - Fixed aimbot smoothness when the method is set to Mouse being inverted
+ - Removed glide module since it was useless
+ - Trying to execute redline when its already loaded now sends a notification instead of printing

 Version 0.6.3.1 (5/14/2022)
 - Fixed non-synapse exploits not being able to use Redline  (oops)

 Version 0.6.3 (5/14/2022)
 - !
-Sorry about no updates, been working on some other stuff !
+Sorry about no updates, been working on some other stuff!
 - Added more ESP settings
 - Added option to move crosshair over target under Aimbot
 - Added visual indicator to autoclicker